 The Alvis Speed 20 SA now offered for sale at The Classic Motor Hub (chassis number 10157) left the works and was sent to Vanden Plas where it was fitted with the open tourer coachwork you see today, body number 1959.
 Finished in April 1933, the car was sent down to Harris & Day in Cardiff and registered KG 2417 and delivered to its first owner Mr. C. Keen of Llanishen near Cardiff.
 He kept the car for 3 years until 1937 when the car made the move across the border to Warwickshire to a Mr. G. Austin.

-The car is thought to have been kept here through the war until the end of hostilities after which it was bought by Alf Nattriss in Mapperley, Notts who bought the car in 1946, and is believed to have been used in the RAC Rally as well as the Silverstone Speed Trials in 1949.
-Alf sold the car to a Mr. Rodwell who in turn sold it to Andrew Beacroft in 1963.
+The car is thought to have been kept here through the war until the end of hostilities after which it was bought by Alf Nattriss in Mapperley Plains, Nottingham who bought the car some time in 1938, and is believed to have been used in the RAC Rally as well as the VSCC Silverstone Speed Trials in 1949.
+Alf became a RAC scrutineer the 1960s and sold the car to a Mr. Rodwell who in turn sold it to Andrew Beacroft in 1963.
 There is correspondence on file from Mr. Beacroft including a photo of ‘KG’ on his parents driveway in 1963.

 After having return KG 2417 to her former glory the decision was made to auction the Speed 20 in 2002 and it was here the car was bought by then Chairman of Liverpool Football Club, David Moores, whose family had owned a majority stake in the football club for over 50 years.
 Mr. Moores had plans to use and enjoy the car but as is so common for a gentleman in his position, time was a rare commodity and the car spent the next 2 years in a showroom in Southport.
 Resigned to the fact that the car wouldn’t be used as intended the car was given to Mike Abbas to sell and the current vendor bought her in October 2014.
 Upon purchasing the car the current owner instructed Robin Bendall to check her over and subsequently spent £4,000 having various work done to rectify an overheating issue.